 It’s illegal and hazardous to the environment to throw out a mercury thermostat with your regular trash.
 To ensure that mercury thermostats are being properly recycled, TRC is working to collect old mercury thermostats at local collection sites.
-You can drop off your old mercury thermostat at one of our local collection sites and you may even qualify to receive a rebate.

 If you fit in to one of the categories on the right, you may qualify for a rebate.
 Use the dropdown selector to get more information.